 Sustainable Development Act of Quebec.

-These will include: transportation within Montréal, accommodation type, the carbon-footprint of the conference venue, food and food-waste, paper and plastic consumption, and waste-related emissions.
-For the 41st Triennial Assembly the VEM unit will try to reduce as much waste per participant over the ten-day conference as possible!
+These include: transportation within Montréal, accommodation type, the carbon-footprint of the conference venue, food and food-waste, paper and plastic consumption, and waste-related emissions.
+For the 41st Triennial Assembly the VEM unit tried to reduce as much waste per participant over the ten-day conference as possible!

 “A green meeting is one designed, organized and implemented in a way that minimizes negative environmental impacts and leaves a positive legacy for the host community.”
 (United Nations Environment Programme, 2009 (p.
 9).